sapegin/washingcode-book/manuscript/book.md

 In my experience the most useful reasons to split code are _change frequency_ and _change reason_.

 Let’s start from _change frequency_.
 Business logic is changing much more often than utility code.
-It make sense to keep code, that changes often, separately from the code that is mostly static.
+It makes sense to keep code, that changes often, separately from the code that is mostly static.

 The comment form from the previous section is an example of the former, a function that converts `camelCase` to `kebab-case` is an example of the latter.
 The comment form is likely to change and diverge with time when new business requirements arrive, the conversion function is unlikely to change at all and it’s safe to reuse in many places.

 The opposite is also true: if you often have to change several modules or functions at the same time, it may be better to merge them into a single module or a function.
 [Ducks convention](https://github.com/erikras/ducks-modular-redux) for Redux is a great example of that.

-_Change reason_ is also knowns as the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): “every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class”.
+_Change reason_ is also known as the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): “every module, class, or function should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class”.

 Imagine, you’re making a nice looking table with editable fields.
 You think you’ll never need this table design again, so you decide to keep the whole table in a single module.

 Next sprint you have a task to add another column to the table, so you copy the code of an existing table and change a few lines there.
 Next sprint you have a task to change a design of a table.

-Now your modules has at least two _reasons to change_, or _responsibilities_:
+Now your module has at least two _reasons to change_, or _responsibilities_:

 - new business requirements, like a new table column;
 - design changes, like replacing borders with striped row backgrounds.